annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/organizationalbranding.md

 ---
 title: "organizationalBranding resource type"
-description: "Contains details of the organization's branding."
+description: Describes the organizationalBranding resource type and provides the methods, the properties, the relationships, and a JSON representation.
 author: "AlexanderMars"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"